loukjsmalbil/DAPT2021Preproject2/preproject2.md

 This will be useful as an overall gauge of whether you met the project goals, but __the more important scores are described in the specs above__, which can help you identify where to focus your efforts for the next project!

 ## Presentation Guideline and Criteria

+You will present your mini project on May 15th.

 ### Format